 Casablanca feels a world away from the old town, with wild undergrowth and chickens everywhere.
 Climb the stairs toward the Cristo statue for the best view over the city.
 Here you can also find the Che museum (6CUC entry, 9-6pm) and the Fortaleza de San Carlos de la Cabaña (7 CUC) the biggest fort in the Americas.
 There’s not a lot else to do in the area though so come back at night to see the canon ceremony at 9pm (20:45 ceremony begins, weather permitting).

 A few years ago when I first visited Cuba, capitalist pursuits such as selling fruit or peanuts was a punishable crime.
-Now Cuban restaurant culture is having a renaissance with Paladares popping up everywhere in Havana, but they struggle to meet popular demand.
-For some of the best you have to reserve months in advance, a good tip is to eat outside normal meal times between 2pm and 6pm.
-These are some of my favourites in Havana Vieja and what to try;
+Now Cuban restaurant culture is having a renaissance with Casa Paladares popping up everywhere in Havana.
+But they struggle to meet popular demand.
+For some of the best restaurants in Havana you have to reserve months in advance.
+A good tip is to eat outside normal meal times between 2pm and 6pm.
+These are some of my favourite Casa Paladares in Havana Vieja and some must eat Cuban food;

 Lamparilla Tapas y Cerveza – Adobo ribs, Torta De Maiz con Pollo, Pollo Al Curri.

 El Bodeguita Del Medio – Ropa vieja (shredded beef or lamb stewed in a tomato sauce with green peppers, onions, garlic, cilantro and cumin and is served with rice).
 And a Famous Mojito!